2008 Mauritanian coup d'état: August

 Messoud Ould Boulkheir, the President of the National Assembly, said on August 10 that he still recognized Abdallahi as president and rejected the idea of a new election held under the junta.
-However, 67 of the 95 deputies in the National Assembly released a statement supporting the coup and describing it as "the logical and indisputable result of President Sidi Ould Cheikh Abdallahi's behaviour to stall the republic's institutions".
+However, 67 of the 95 deputies in the National Assembly released a statement supporting the coup and describing it as "the logical and indisputable result of President Sidi Ould Cheikh Abdallahi's behavior to stall the republic's institutions".
 Meanwhile, Abdallahi's daughter said that the military had been involving itself in politics for two and a half months, and the PNDD-ADIL announced on August 10 that the junta had allowed it to reopen its offices.

 Waghef and three other high-ranking officials (including the Interior Minister) were released by the military on August 11, while Abdallahi remained in custody.
 A few hours later, Waghef spoke before a rally of thousands of people and expressed defiance toward the junta, saying that Mauritanians did not accept its rule and urging the people to continue struggling to restore Abdallahi to power.
-He said that Abdallahi thanked them for their "untiring fight ... to restore constitutional order".
+He said that Abdallahi thanked them for their "untiring fight [...] to restore constitutional order".

 Arab League Assistant Secretary-General Ahmed bin Heli said on August 11, after returning from Mauritania, that he had asked to meet with Abdallahi but was not allowed to do so.
-In a statement on August 12, the High Council of State outlined its powers, confirming that it would have "the necessary powers to reorganise and manage state affairs during the period needed for the organising of presidential elections ... in the shortest possible time."
+In a statement on August 12, the High Council of State outlined its powers, confirming that it would have "the necessary powers to reorganize and manage state affairs during the period needed for the organizing of presidential elections ... in the shortest possible time."
 It also confirmed that the council would collectively exercise presidential powers and that the council's president would be able to appoint a Prime Minister.

 The Rally of Democratic Forces (RFD), which was the main opposition party under Abdallahi, supported the coup; its leader, Ahmed Ould Daddah (who was defeated by Abdallahi in the 2007 presidential election), told Al Jazeera on August 12 that the coup was "a movement to rectify the democratic process".
 Abdel Aziz met with political parties to discuss the formation of a new government.
 The APP said that it would not participate in this government, but the RFD said that it intended to "study the offer".
 106 of the 151 members of both houses of Parliament (67 out of 95 deputies and 39 out of 56 senators) said in a statement on August 13 that they supported the coup.
 According to this statement, the coup occurred "in the context of an acute political and institutional crisis" and Abdallahi "only listened to sycophants".
 The statement also urged international support.
 Aside from the members of Parliament, 191 out of 216 mayors also supported the coup.